 Harlan Butt, Regents Professor; M.F.A., Southern Illinois University.

-Ana Lopez, Assistant Professor; M.F.A., Cranbrook Academy of Art.
+Ana Lopez, Associate Professor; M.F.A., Cranbrook Academy of Art.

-James Thurman, Assistant Professor; M.F.A., Cranbrook Academy of Art.
+James Thurman, Associate Professor; M.F.A., Cranbrook Academy of Art

 Andrew DeCaen, Assistant Professor; M.F.A., University of South Dakota.